Rainbow-Dreamer/Ideal-Piano/README.md

 If you want the sound to come from a sound source in a DAW, you can use loopMIDI.
 Playing the project in the DAW, while Ideal Piano receives the MIDI signal and analyzes the chords in real time, displaying the notes and chord types on the screen.
 For more details, please go to the file `User Manuals/English/User Instructions (Read me first!).pdf`.

+This software also supports directly loading SoundFont files as sound source to play by keyboard and play MIDI files, please refer to changelog in `User Manuals` folder to see how to use it.

 ## Download

 You can download this software for Windows and Linux from the [release page](https://github.com/Rainbow-Dreamer/Ideal-Piano/releases/latest), currently Ideal Piano is not compatible with macOS because many dependent python packages of this software has serious existing bugs with macOS when testing, I will try to make a compatible version for it in my spare time.